 1972 GMC Truck

 This 72 GMC came to us already halfway rad!!
-It's just had a Roadster Speed Shop chassis custom made for this truck and now we will finish up this partial build with some fabrication work such as some inner fenders, fender wells and a new firewall and of course what ever else our client dreams up of having done.
+It has a Roadster Speed Shop chassis, custom made for this truck and now we will finish up this build with some fabrication work.
+Such as some inner fenders, fender wells and a new firewall work.
+Of course whatever else our client dreams up of having done.

 Of course you know the drill!!
 We will update our projects as they come along with significant progress and give you a heads up by posting on our social sites!!